What immunosuppressed patients should know about the coronavirus vaccines

 Gamma globulin, for example, takes disease-fighting antibodies from healthy donors and gives them to those who cannot make antibodies on their own.

-Cunningham-Rundles, who is also a professor of medicine and pediatrics at Mount Sinai, said within the next year, many immunocompromised patients who are on immunoglobulin therapy will be receiving covid-19 antibodies through their regular infusions as more donors have made antibodies either through natural infection or vaccination.
+Cunningham-Rundles, who is also a professor of medicine and pediatrics at Mount Sinai, said that within the next year, many immunocompromised patients who are on immunoglobulin therapy will be receiving covid-19 antibodies through their regular infusions as more donors have made antibodies, either through natural infection or vaccination.

 There are also laboratory-designed monoclonal antibodies, which have been used to treat patients with active covid-19 infections.
 But several companies that make them are now looking into whether monoclonal antibodies may be used prophylactically.
 Specifically, AstraZeneca is running a worldwide clinical trial to determine, at least in part, whether they would protect people who are at “increased risk of inadequate response to vaccination.”

-But it’s not all about what immunocompromised patients can do to protect themselves from covid-19 — it’s also about those around them.
+But it’s not all about what immunocompromised patients can do to protect themselves from covid-19; it’s also about those around them.

 “Every vaccine that goes into the arm of someone — anyone — is more protection for these people who aren’t able to build a full response to vaccination,” Longbrake said.
 “So as many healthy people who get vaccinated, that’s one fewer person who can pass covid on to these more vulnerable people.

-“Everyone needs to get vaccinated so we can protect those who can’t protect themselves.”
+“Everyone needs to get vaccinated, so we can protect those who can’t protect themselves.”

 Read more: